Volkswagen Atlas

 The Volkswagen Atlas is a mid-size crossover SUV manufactured by the German automaker Volkswagen since 2017.
-Developed mainly for the North American and Chinese market, the vehicle is based on the Volkswagen Group MQB platform.
-Outside the US, Canadian, and Chilean markets, the vehicle is marketed as the Volkswagen Teramont.
-It is positioned above the long-wheelbase Tiguan and below the smaller but more upmarket Touareg.
+Developed mainly for the American, Chinese, and Middle Eastern markets, the vehicle is based on the MQB platform.
+Outside of the United States, Israel, Canada, and Chile, the vehicle is marketed as the Volkswagen Teramont (Chinese: 大众途昂, pinyin: Dàzhòng túáng).
+It is positioned above the Tayron (sold in North America as the Tiguan) and in China, below the Tavendor and Talagon.

 First generation (2017)

-Overview

-Marketed as the Atlas in the United States, Canada, Chile, and Israel, the vehicle is known as the Teramont elsewhere, including the rest of the Middle East, Africa, as well as in Mexico, Russia, Colombia and China, where production in Ningbo began in 2017.
+The first generation is marketed as the Atlas in the United States, Canada, Chile, and Israel, the vehicle is known as the Teramont elsewhere, including the rest of the Middle East, Africa, as well as in Mexico, Russia, Colombia and China, where production in Ningbo began in 2017.
 For markets outside China, the Atlas/Teramont is produced in the Chattanooga plant in Chattanooga, Tennessee, United States.

 The vehicle features a transverse mounted four-cylinder or Volkswagen's VR6 engine.
 Up to the introduction of the China-only Viloran, the Atlas was the largest vehicle produced on the Volkswagen Group MQB platform.